Hasakev/2023-studio-3/README.md

 This is the main branch for Outworld Outposts, a game developed by Studio 3 of CSSE3200 (Semester 2 2023).
 A game developed in the CSSE3200 adaptation of the LibGDX game engine.
 For details and documentation, refer to the [Wiki](https://github.com/UQcsse3200/2023-studio-3/wiki)

+> Below are some reflections from me :)

+## Accomplishments from my team
+Entire economy system
+Engineer movement and UI
+Game over with engineers
+The basis of all screens other than main
+Turret selection screen
+level selection screen
+Economy tower
+The basis of all on click actions
+Upgrade UI
+Bug fixes and code smells